 At that moment the connection became disrupted and the holographic image of colonel Whain vanished.

-"Boss, some ten surveillance submersibles are entering the cave!"
+"Boss, some ten surveillance submarines are entering the cave!"
 One of the men looking at a display yelled.

 "Open the valves and let us sink to the bottom of the river.
-I'm going to get us out upstream.
+I'm going to get us further upstream.
 Start the engines."

-Outside in the cave the ten surveillance submersible were followed by one of the larger vessel of the Dalmarian fleet.
-It completely blocked the entrance of the underground river.
+Outside in the cave entrance one of the larger vessels of the Dalmaranian fleet followed th ten surveillance submersibles.
+It completely blocked the outlet of the underground river.
 On board Fern'all To'lo'imon looked satisfied and turned around to his guest.

 "Thank you, Leia.
-Excellent how you pinpointed the existance of that forbidden vessel.
-We didn't have to do much research.
+Excellent how you pinpointed the existence of the forbidden vessel.
+We didn't have to do any search.
 You, Jedi, have very powerful skills which are useful for their allies."

 Leia bowed and smiled.

-"Thank you, Fern'all, but it's not a complete matter of using my Jedi skills.
-I have been here a few times to visit Mon Mothma's protégée.
-I knew the exact location of the underground entrance and I've got a message from my brother that those intruders were firing at the entrance doors.
+"Thank you, Fern'all, but it's not a matter of using my Jedi skills.
+I have been here a few times to visit the young woman the Supreme Chancellor wished to protect.
+I knew the exact location of the underground entrance.
+I've got a message from my brother that those intruders were firing at the entrance doors.
 These kind of guys are bounty hunters and won't let their bounty slip through their fingers."

 "They can't escape?
 The commander of the surveillance subs just reported they are moving upstream."